gavinlyonsrepo/TM1638plus/README.md

 giving a total of 8 digits.
 A TM1638 controller chip drives the unit.
 The unit is marked (LED & KEY).

-The library memory footprint has been optimised and is just:
+The library memory footprint has been optimized and is just:
 Sketch uses 2454 bytes (7%) of program storage space.
 Maximum is 32256 bytes.
 Global variables use 54 bytes (2%) of dynamic memory.
 Maximum is 2048 bytes.